rehan0solkar/ResultNotify/README.md

 ## About

+ResultNotify is a modern web application built to help students track university results in a faster and smarter way.
+Instead of repeatedly checking result websites manually, users can:

+🔔 Subscribe to result updates
+📢 Receive notifications
+❤️ Save important results
+🔍 Search and filter results quickly
+👤 Login securely using Google
+📱 Use the platform smoothly on desktop and mobile devices

-ResultNotify is a responsive frontend project focused on creating a clean and modern Mumbai University result browsing experience.
+The project focuses on providing a clean UI, responsive experience, and organized result tracking system.

-The project currently includes a dark themed interface, reusable UI components, filtering system, result cards and deployed frontend structure.

 ---